Soil Moisture Active Passive

 Soil Moisture Active Passive (SMAP) is a NASA environmental monitoring satellite that measures soil moisture across the planet.
 It is designed to collect a global 'snapshot' of soil moisture every 2 to 3 days.
 With this frequency, changes from specific storms can be measured while also assessing impacts across seasons of the year.
 SMAP was launched on 31 January 2015.
 It was one of the first Earth observation satellites developed by NASA in response to the National Research Council's Decadal Survey.

 NASA invested US$916 million in the design, development, launch, and operations of the program.

+An early fault in a radar power supply limited the resolution of the radar data collected from 2015 onwards.

 Mission overview

 SMAP provides measurements of the land surface soil moisture and freeze-thaw state with near-global revisit coverage in 2–3 days.
 SMAP surface measurements are coupled with hydrologic models to infer soil moisture conditions in the root zone.
 These measurements enable science applications users to: